qbead/qbeadWebsite/content/book/progpatterns.md

 ```

-This reserves a location in the memory of the computer, called a cell, lets us refer to that cell
+This reserves a location in the memory of the computer,
-by the name `my_special_integer` and stores the value `6` in it.
+lets us refer to that location by the name `my_special_integer`,
+and stores the value `6` there.
 We can name
-the variable however we wish as long as it is a single word or multiple words
+the variable anything as long as it is a single word (or multiple words
-separated with underscores.
+separated with underscores).
 We usually pick names that tell us something about
 the purpose of the variable.
+In this variable type, we can store any integer
-We can put whatever value we wish as long as it is
+we want as long as it is not too large (larger than roughly 30,000).
-not too big (bigger than roughly 30 000).
-There are ways to store bigger
-numbers too, but they take more memory, which we might not have much of in a
-small wearable micro computer.

-Similarly, if we want to work with fractions, we use the variable type `float`
+If we want to work with decimals, we use the variable type `float`
 instead of `int`.
 The name comes from the early history of computers and is
 unimportant for our purposes.